JarrodBlanton/YelpCamp/README.md

 * Review RESTful routes

 RESTful Routes

-name        url            verb       description
 ==============================================================
-INDEX   /campgrounds       GET   display list of all campgrounds NEW     /campgrounds/new   GET   displays form to make a new campground CREATE  /campgrounds       POST  add new campground to db SHOW    /campgrounds/:id   GET   shows info about one campground
+* INDEX   /campgrounds       GET   display list of all campgrounds
+* NEW     /campgrounds/new   GET   displays form to make a new campground
+* CREATE  /campgrounds       POST  add new campground to db
+* SHOW    /campgrounds/:id   GET   shows info about one campground